SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: List of equations and practical implementation details

 \subsection{CMB power spectrum and line-of-sight integration}

-SymBoltz finds photon temperature and polarization multipoles today for any $l$ by computing the line-of-sight integrals As first suggested by \cite{seljakLineSightApproach1996}, this approach enables cheap computation for any $l$ after integrating the perturbation ODEs with only a few $l \leq \lmax$.
+SymBoltz finds photon temperature and polarization multipoles today for any $l$ by computing line-of-sight integrals: As first suggested by \citet{seljakLineSightApproach1996}, this approach enables cheap computation for any $l$ after integrating the perturbation ODEs with only a few $l \leq \lmax$.
 This drastically speeds up the computation over including all $l$ in an enormous set of coupled perturbation ODEs.
-SymBoltz performs the integrals with the trapezoid method using the substitution $u(\tau) = \tanh(\tau)$, which adds more points in the early universe when sampled uniformly, using $768$ points by default.
-Here $j_l$ are the spherical Bessel functions of the first kind.
-SymBoltz is not yet generalized to non-flat geometries, where they are replaced by hyperspherical functions.
+SymBoltz performs the integrals with the trapezoid method using around $1250$ uniformly sampled $\tau$, by default.
+Here, $j_l$ are the spherical Bessel functions of the first kind.
+SymBoltz is not yet generalized to curved spacetimes, where they are replaced by hyperspherical functions.
 The cross-correlated angular spectrum between $\mathrm{A},\mathrm{B} \in \{\mathrm{T},\mathrm{E}\}$ is then computed from

 This integral is also performed with the trapezoid method.
 The point $(k, \Theta) = (0, 0)$ is included manually, for which the numerical solution to the perturbation ODEs is ill-defined.
 By default, the $\Theta_l$ are sampled on a fine grid of wavenumbers with spacing $\Delta k = 2\pi/2 \tau_0$, which interpolates from solved perturbation modes on a coarse grid $\Delta k = 8/\tau_0$.
 Both grids range between $0.1 l_\text{min}/\tau_0 \leq k \leq 3 l_\text{max}/\tau_0$, where $l_\text{min}$ and $l_\text{max}$ are the angular spectrum's minimum and maximum requested multipoles.